javierbrea/personal-website/content/blog/pnpm-nx-monorepo-01/index.md

 ## Conclusion

-In this post we have seen some problems that were common in the past when working with many dependent packages and some "hacks" that tried to mitigate them.
-We have also seen how using a monorepo with the appropriate tools might solve those problems.
-After choosing the tools based on the requirements, in the next chapters I will provide __examples about how to configure them to create a complete continuous integration workflow__ that will make our life as developers easier (at least it did in my case 🙂).
+In this post we have seen some problems that were common in the past when working with many dependent packages and some methods or "hacks" that tried to mitigate them.
+We also have seen how using a monorepo with the appropriate tools might solve those problems.
+After choosing the tools based on the requirements, in the next chapters I will provide __examples about how to configure them to create a complete continuous integration workflow__ using Github Actions that will make our life as developers easier (at least it did in my case 🙂).

 ## Next chapters